Procurement Process Cycle

 8: Continuous monitoring and optimization

-How do procurement cycles differ between industries?
+How do procurement process cycles differ between industries?

 Specific procurement activities can differ significantly between industries, influencing timelines, raw materials, contractual obligations, and the overall procurement plan.
 Industry regulations, product complexity, risk tolerance, cost pressures, and supply chain differences are all catalysts for differing procurement cycles depending on the organization.